bytecodealliance/cranelift/docs/compare-llvm.rst

 Module functionality in Cranelift is provided as an optional library layer, in the `cranelift-module <https://docs.rs/cranelift-module/>`_ crate.
-It provides facilities for working with with modules, which can contain multiple functions as well as data objects, and it links them together.
+It provides facilities for working with modules, which can contain multiple functions as well as data objects, and it links them together.

 An LLVM IR function is a graph of *basic blocks*.
 A Cranelift IR function is a graph of *extended basic blocks* that may contain internal branch instructions.